suggestvariable/cpp/assignment_8/README.md

-# this program plays around with classes and implements a class named Product
+This program plays around with classes and implements a class named Product.